redpanda-data/connect/docs/configuration.md

       cache: objects
 ```

 These references can be nested.

+It is further possible to use environment variables to specify which snippet
-Also, environment variable interpolations within
+to load.
+This works because environment variable interpolations within
 configurations are resolved _before_ references are resolved.
-Therefore, it's
-possible to use them to specify which snippet to load:

 ``` yaml
 pipeline: